OpenSourcePolitics/osp-documentation/README.md

 * Click on `Commercial`.
 * Click on `Create new file`.

+* Fill the filename with your desired name :  e.g. `filename.md` (the .md is crucial)

 -> Your newly creatd document should appear.

 Since we use *Jekyll* to render our documentation you should copy add the following to the top of your document :